Jacqueline Andrade

 Jacqueline Andrade, also known as Jackie Andrade, FAcSS (born 20th century) is a British psychologist.
 She is a professor of psychology in the School of Psychology at the University of Plymouth, located in Plymouth, England.
+She is a Fellow of the Academy of Social Sciences.
+Andrade is known for developing a technique called Functional Imagery Training, which aims to use mental imagery to help people crave healthy rather than unhealthy things.
+She has also led research on accidental awareness during anaesthesia.